User and Company Lookup

 Table Actions

-There are a variety of actions that can be applied to a User/Company Lookup table.
-Each of them are described below.
+You can perform a variety of actions to a Lookup table.

-A modal will then appear which allows you to input the details of your custom column.
+A modal then appears where you need to enter the details of your custom column formula.

 example